-The bride's house is the site of the main wedding ceremony in traditional North Indian weddings.
-A number of ceremonies precede and follow the wedding.
+The bride's house is the site of the leading wedding ceremony in traditional North Indian weddings.
+Several ceremonies precede and follow the wedding.
 Mangni or Sagai, or an engagement ceremony, is the most important of the former.
 It's an occasion when the priest writes the wedding card after deciding the muhurat (an auspicious time and date) for the ceremony.

 Haldi (Turmeric Paste)

 Traditionally, this ceremony occurs either on the day before the wedding or just before the wedding.
-On the morning of the wedding, married women apply turmeric, oil, and water to both bride and groom.
+On the wedding morning, married women apply turmeric, oil, and water to both bride and groom.
 They believe this will bless them both on the wedding day.

 The Groom’s Arrival

-Bridegrooms are led by friends, family, and groomsmen to the wedding venue.
-This tradition is known as baraat ceremony.
+Friends, family, and groomsmen lead bridegrooms to the wedding venue.
+This tradition is known as the baraat ceremony.
 During the North Indian wedding ceremony, this is a time of celebration, enjoyment, and fun.
 Traditionally, grooms ride horses or elephants to the venue back when cars weren't available.
 Modern grooms still follow this tradition.
 Indian wedding photographers capture these and make them unforgettable for life.
-You may want to join in when you are on the bride's side.
+You may want to join in when you are on the bride's side

-Traditionally, the groom waits at the Mandap for the bride to come, but some couples choose to exchange garlands after the Mother's blessing.
-During the ceremony, the couple praises Agni Devta (the Lord of Fire) in order to invoke the presence of Vishnu.
-During this ceremony, a Sastrigal (priest) chants Sanskrit, and performs rituals.
+Traditionally, the groom waits at the Mandap for the bride to come, but some couples exchange garlands after the Mother's blessing.
+During the ceremony, the couple praises Agni Devta (the Lord of Fire) to invoke the presence of Vishnu.
+A Sastrigal (priest) chants Sanskrit during this ceremony and performs rituals.

 Mangalsutra & Sindoor

 Symbolizing good luck, friendship, and love, the mangalsutra is a necklace made of black and gold with a gold or diamond pendant.
 The groom ties the pendant around the bride's neck.
 A red vermillion paste (also called Kumkum), Sindoor, is also applied to the bride's forehead.
 It is a moment the couple will cherish for years to come.
-It is for this reason that they hire the best Indian wedding photographer to capture the best moments.
+For this reason, they hire the best Indian wedding photographer to capture the best moments.
 These two offerings indicate the groom's devotion to his bride and her status as a newlywed.

 In Sanskrit, the term 'Saptapadi' means 'seven steps'.
 This traditional ritual completes the marriage ceremony.
-Walking clockwise around the fire, the couple makes seven full circles as they represent the seven promises they make to each other.
-The two are tied together by dupattas (scarves), which keep them together as they travel.
+The couple makes seven full circles, walking clockwise around the holy fire, representing the seven promises they make to each other.
+The two are tied together by dupattas (scarves), which keep them together as they travel

 Vidaai (Bride’s Farewell)